ronmamo/reflections/README.md

 Using Reflections you can query your metadata such as:
   * get all subtypes of some type
-  * get all types/members annotated with some annotation, optionally with annotation parameters matching
+  * get all types/members annotated with some annotation
   * get all resources matching a regular expression
   * get all methods with specific signature including parameters, parameter annotations and return type